Stress in language is a property of most words but emphasis is an add-on with a specific message

 In everyday English, the words stress and emphasis often mean the same: extra force that a speaker or writer might give to a message.
 In technical language descriptions, however, the words refer to different types of extra force.
-Quite often, these more technical meanings are also used in English coursebooks for learners who speak a different mother tongue.
-The result can be a very understandable confusion, whether of the technical with the everyday meanings, or of the two different technical meanings.
+Quite often, these more technical meanings are used in coursebooks for learners of English.
+This means there is a possibility of confusion, either of the technical with the everyday meanings or of the two different technical meanings.

-A further problem is that the ways stress and emphasis are achieved in English can be very different from their equivalents in other languages, leading to many English errors and consequent misunderstandings.
-The aim of the present post is to clarify the difference between these two sometimes-confused technical concepts, and to survey some of the ways in which English is able to make statements more emphatic.
+A further problem is that the ways stress and emphasis are achieved in English are very different from their equivalents in many other languages, so that speakers of those languages are likely when learning English to make incorrect choices, with consequent communication breakdowns.
+The aim of the present post is to clarify the difference between these two sometimes-confused technical concepts, and to highlight some of the important ways of achieving emphasis in English.

 THE LINGUISTIC MEANING OF “STRESS”

 To understand stress, it is first necessary to understand what syllables are.
-In simple terms, they are natural subdivisions of a word.
-For example, the syllables of compose are com- and -pose, not compo- and -se.
-A useful guideline is that each new syllable is built around a new spoken vowel: com– and -pose both have a central “o” (ignore the final “e” because it is not spoken).
-If there is only one vowel sound in a word, as in trip or eve, there is only one syllable.
+In simple terms, they are separately-pronounced parts of a word.
+For example, ask and bite have one syllable, compose has two (com- and -pose), and ascertain has three.
+A useful guideline is that every new spoken vowel indicates a new syllable: ask has just “a”, while com– and -pose have two “o”s (ignore the final “e” because it is not spoken).
+Compo- and -se are not syllables because compo- has two spoken vowels and -se none.
 The centrality of vowels in syllables resembles the centrality of verbs in sentences (see 30.
 When to Write a Full Stop).

 Stress in descriptions of English is associated with syllables.
-It is a kind of extra force that is given to the pronunciation of one syllable in almost every word.
-Most single-syllable words have stress, but some very common ones, such as and, must, than and was, usually do not (and are called “weak forms” as a result).
+It is a kind of extra force given to the pronunciation of a single syllable in every word (though a few common single-syllable words, such as and, must, than and was, lack it and are consequently called “weak forms”).
 In multi-syllable words, the location of the stressed syllable is rarely predictable, so that learning which syllable to stress is a necessary part of learning the word.
 In this blog, a list of words that are commonly stressed incorrectly by learners of English is in the post 91.
 Pronunciation in Reading Aloud.
 Also notable are word pairs with the same spellings but different stress (see 11.
 Homonyms and Homographs).